How to Make a Jointer Sled (Perfect for Boards & Tapering)

 Let's Start Building!

-This sled is built from two layers — a 6mm plywood base and a 16mm MDF top — glued and screwed together.
-It rides along the table saw fence, which makes it stable and easy to use even with larger boards.
+This jointer sled is built from two layers — a 6 mm plywood base and a 16 mm MDF top — glued and screwed together to create a strong and flat platform.

-The build is straightforward, but precision matters.
-Let me walk you through how I put it together step by step.
+Let me walk you through the process step by step.

 Step 1: Making the Jointer Sled Base